 Often, the knowledge acquired and shared via “social learning” is an organization’s most essential, as it covers the most practical information employees need to work effectively on a daily basis.
 This includes detailed understanding of job-specific processes, tips for how specific tools can be used most efficiently, and more.

 But the granular, role-specific nature of social learning content is also why it’s historically been impractical for formal learning and development (L&D) teams to produce.
-Enterprise social software has sought to fill this gap in recent years, but the adoption and performance of these apps often fall short of expectations.
+Enterprise social networks have sought to fill this gap in recent years, but the adoption and performance of these apps often fall short of expectations.
 The reason is that traditional enterprise social apps excel at sharing text-based information, but they don’t allow employees to actually observe each other in order to learn from one another.

-Today, enterprise video platforms are helping businesses share institutional knowledge in ways never before possible — speeding new hire onboarding, facilitating sales enablement, preserving the knowledge of retiring employees, and improving the pace of innovation.
+Today, enterprise video platforms are helping businesses share institutional knowledge in ways never before possible — speeding up new hire onboarding, facilitating sales enablement, preserving the knowledge of retiring employees, and improving the pace of innovation.

 In our newest white paper, How to Build a Social Learning Program with Video, you’ll learn how your organization can embrace social learning, you’ll discover 6 ideas for getting started, and you’ll gain an understanding of how an enterprise video platform can provide the technology foundation to your social learning program.